Kelty Cosmic 20 - Women's Review

 This bag was difficult to get into the provided stuff sack.
 Its packed size is slightly larger this year again because of its downgrade in fill power.
 Compared to a synthetic bag, it compresses relatively well because it is down, but does not compress as well as the other down bags we tested.

 The synthetically filled draft collar and zipper draft tubes make the bag less compressible as a whole and contribute to its overall packed size.
 It comes with a small, lightweight stuff sack, but not a compression sack.
 We would recommend purchasing a compression sack to keep your pack smaller.
 While it does get relatively small, it's not our top choice for those looking to go ultra-light or ultra-compressible.
 The Rab Neutrino 400 - Women's and Cloud 800 are the most compressible of the bunch.

 The Cosmic is a smaller and narrower version of the men's version, and has two ounces more fill to add warmth, concentrated around the hips and foot box areas.
 Kelty has addressed the low-quality zipper that caught on the material of previous models and improved this feature, adding tougher material to the side of the zipper.
 We like the small stash pocket inside the bag.
 All of the Cosmic models now come with water repellent treated "DriDown" fill which helps this bag retain its loft when it gets wet.

-This bag only comes with a small stuff sack; we think every down sleeping bag should include a storage sack so that the down does not stay compressed when we're not using the bag, as compression contributes to a shorter lifespan for the down fill and it's important to store down bags fully lofted to help with their longevity.
+This bag only comes with a small stuff sack; we think every down sleeping bag should include a storage sack so that the down does not stay compressed when we're not using the bag.
+Compression contributes to a shorter lifespan for the down fill and it's important to store down bags fully lofted to help with their longevity.
 For this bag, we recommend hanging it in a closet to maintain its loft longevity, since there's no storage sack.
 Otherwise, the Cosmic does not have any exceptionally unique bells and whistles, which is fine since often extra features add to the weight of the bag.